department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options.md

 <div class="va-introtext">

 We offer 4 home loan options to help you buy, build, or improve a home or refinance your current home loan—1 VA direct loan and 3 VA-backed loans.
-Learn how these different home loans work—and find out if you can get a loan that meets your needs.
+Learn how these different home loans work, and find out if you can get a loan that meets your needs.

 </div>